 Food and Agribusiness

-The Gympie region's strong agricultural sector contributes $208 million in total output to the economy through the production of beef, dairy, other livestock and horticulture.
+The Gympie region's strong agriculture, forestry and fishing sector contributes $248 million in value add to the economy through the production of beef, dairy, other livestock and horticulture.
 This makes it one of the most viable destinations for new food and agribusiness investment in Queensland.

 Nolan Meats, established in Gympie in 1958 as a family retail butchery, now has the capability to process over 2,500 cattle per week from breeding to distribution and wholesaling.

 Michael Nolan from Nolan Meats said, "Gympie is a great place to invest and we see our proximity and connectivity to international air and sea terminals as a real fundamental for continued growth."

 Agriculture and food product manufacturing are key economic sectors in the region.

 - Processing, packaging and distribution of products such as nuts, dairy products, dried and baked goods, avocado and macadamia nut oils, and a range of sauces, jams, and chutneys

 - Specialty crops that capitalise on the subtropical climate, quality soil, and reliable rainfall

 - Marine-based industries including fishing, marine supplies, and other seafood production

 - Increased export demand for local food in the Australian "foodie" market